 There is no better time than the present to design an exercise prescription for your child and family.
 The initiative Exercise is Medicine was co-launched in 2007 by the American College of Sports Medicine and the American Medical Association.
-Please visit http://www.exerciseismedicine.org for more information or if you have a student athlete who is interested in improving their training, find out more about Nationwide Children’s Hospital Sports Performance by clicking, here.
+Please visit www.exerciseismedicine.org for more information.

 Amy Elizabeth Valasek, MD, MSc is a physician for Nationwide Children’s Hospital Sports Medicine and an assistant professor in the department of pediatrics at The Ohio State University College of Medicine.
 She is fellowship trained and board certified in sports medicine.